rohannella/UNIT_3_APP_w_NO_EXPORTS/README.md

 # UNIT 3 APP

+  - *JUST DOWNLOAD THE CODE AND RUN INDEX.HTML ON YOUR FAVORITE BROWSER*

 My AP CSP Unit III Project, a paragraph analyzer.
 Not *super* practical but is a good practice for JS problem solving skills involving data structures (e.g. Two-Dimensional Arrays) and clean, responsive UI development, relying heavily on Flexbox and Grid.